armaan10/Megatron-LM/README.md

 See [megatron/inference/text_generation_server.py](megatron/inference/text_generation_server.py) for more API options.

-### Detoxify GPT via Self-generation
-We include an example in `examples/academic_paper_scripts/detxoify_lm/` to detoxify language models by leveraging the generative power of language models.

-See [examples/academic_paper_scripts/detxoify_lm/README.md](examples/academic_paper_scripts/detxoify_lm/README.md) for step-by-step tutorials on how to perform domain-adaptive training and detoxify LM using self-generated corpus.

 ## GPT Evaluation
 We include example scripts for GPT evaluation on WikiText perplexity evaluation and LAMBADA Cloze accuracy.